orlovssky/eslint-plugin-fsd-principles/README.md

 ## Usage

-Add `fsd-principles` to the plugins section of your `.eslintrc` configuration file.
-You can omit the `eslint-plugin-` prefix:
+Add `fsd-principles` to the plugins section of your `.eslintrc` configuration file:

 ```json
 {